1871fotc/fotc/docs/about/index.md

 The Friends of Toowong Cemetery have:

-- **established [Federation Pavilion](federation-pavilion.md)**, which commemorates the contribution of the delegates who attended the 1891 Federation that are buried at the Toowong Cemetery.
+- **established the [Federation Pavilion](federation-pavilion.md)**, which commemorates the contribution of the delegates who attended the 1891 Australian Federation Convention that are buried at the Toowong Cemetery.
-- **celebrated the [140th Anniversary Commemoration of the cemetery](140-commemoration.md)**.
+- **commemorated the [140th Anniversary of the cemetery](140-commemoration.md)**.
 We received an Award from the  National Trust of Queensland for our work.
 - provided **biographies for information signs** at significant grave sites.
 - **renamed cemetery roads** after notable people buried nearby to make it easier to find your way around the cemetery.
 - shared the history and stories of Toowong Cemetery through monthly **[guided tours](../guided-tours.md)**.